 Guaranteed investment contracts in the USEC Stable Value Fund are fully benefit responsive, as defined in the American Institute of Certified Public Accountants' Statement of Position 94-4, Reporting of Investment Contracts Held by Health and Welfare Benefit Plans and Defined Contribution Pension Plans.
 A fully benefit responsive investment contract provides a liquidity guarantee, by a financially responsible third party, of principal and previously accrued interest for liquidations, transfers, loans or hardship withdrawals initiated by plan participants exercising their rights to withdraw, borrow or transfer funds under the terms of the Plan.
-Investments in guaranteed investment contracts are stated at contract value, which represents the initial investment plus accumulated interest, plus earnings, less participant withdrawals and administrative expenses and approximates fair value.
+Investments in guaranteed investment contracts are stated at contract value, which represents the initial investment plus accumulated interest, and earnings, less participant withdrawals and administrative expenses and approximates fair value.
 There are no valuation reserves recorded to adjust contract values.
-The crediting interest rates for contracts as of December 31, 2001 and 2000, ranged from 5.42 percent to 7.16 percent.
-The average stable value fund yield as of December 31, 2001 was 6.1 percent.
-These contracts' maturity dates range from February 28,2002 through August 2, 2004.
+The crediting interest rates for contracts as of December 31, 2002 and 2001, range from 5.61 percent to 7.16 percent, and 5.42 percent to 7.16 percent, respectively.
+The average stable value fund yield as of December 31, 2002 was 5.44 percent.
+Maturity dates range from January 31, 2003 through August 2, 2004.